Pjha72/Inventory_Management_System/README.md

 ### Routes

 - `/api/allUsers`: This GET route serves json of all registers users as an array of objects(when parsed).
-Fields include `memberSince`, `username`, `email`, `company`

 - `/api/auth`: This route does two things.
 The GET method authenticates a logged in user(private route and requires a token) by using the token to check for the user.
 Thereby returning the currently logged in user.
 The POST method is used for logging in a user and authenticating them.
 Fields required: one of of `email` or `username` and `password`.

 - `/api/customers`: This has GET, POST, PUT and DEL methods.
 They perform CRUD functionalities for an authenticated user's customers.

 - `/api/products`: This has GET, POST, PUT and DEL methods.
 They perform CRUD functionalities for an authenticated user's products.

-- `/api/purchases`: This has GET, POST, PUT and DEL methods.
-They perform CRUD functionalities for an authenticated user's purchases.

-- `/api/sales`: This has GET, POST, PUT and DEL methods.
-They perform CRUD functionalities for an authenticated user's sales.

-- `/api/suppliers`: This has GET, POST, PUT and DEL methods.
-They perform CRUD functionalities for an authenticated user's suppliers.

 - `/api/users`: This has POST, PUT and DEL methods.
 They respectively create users, edit users' details and delete users.